Paz777/Cinnamon-Cinemas-Kata/README.md

 The solution has 2 projects.
 The main implementation is separated into model, interface and exception.
 The test project has been split into movie tests, customer tests, cinema booking manager tests and seat allocaiton service tests.

 The Cinema Booking Manager class takes the customer, movie and the no of tickets to make the booking.
+Inputs are currently done through tests.

 ## Project Development